Have you heard lots of bad things about coach holidays?

 If luggage porterage is included for example you will need to put your luggage out for collection by a certain time in the morning before departure.

 You may need to eat at set times, rather than dining at times to suit you.
-Departing means being at the coach at a set time of course,with the added pressure of not wanting to be last or perhaps first on board.
+Departing means being at the coach at a set time of course, with the added pressure of not wanting to be last or perhaps first on board.

-When visiting places you may need to stay together as a group, for example if you have a local guide or you are travelling on something like a cable car, or a railway.
+When visiting places you may need to stay together as a group, for example, if you have a local guide or you are travelling on something like a cable car, or a railway.

 Depending on the holiday you may need to pass through customs or border checks.
 Some of these require groups to line up in visa order each time.

-A coach holiday by it’s very nature means there will be organisation to deal with.
+A coach holiday by its very nature means there will be organisation to deal with.

-If you feel this may be a problem perhaps ask in advance about meal arrangments and the balance of free or leisure time.
+If you feel this may be a problem perhaps ask in advance about meal arrangements and the balance of free or leisure time.
 Although everything is included in a coach holiday you don’t have to do it all so you can still customise your experience to suit you.

-Some guests do feel somewhat obliged to do everything, because they have paid for it.
+Some guests do feel somewhat obliged to do everything because they have paid for it.
 This can lead to them doing perhaps more than they feel able to do or becoming tired.
 A good way to deal with this potential issue is to focus on the things that are really important to you and have some days or options where you give yourself a bit of flexibility.
 Travelling can be very tiring.

 Feeling you have to avoid a coach holiday because there is some structure involved can be a bit extreme.
-Coach holidays can offer great value in terms of getting to a variety and large number of places.
+Coach holidays can offer great value in terms of getting to a variety and a large number of places.
 Why not speak to the coach holiday company and check out how much free time you have on the holiday and use this to plan your own adventures?

 6. Should You Avoid a Coach Holiday if You Like to Explore At a Faster or Slower Pace?